HeavenMin/UNIMELB-IT_Y2_SEMESTER2_REVIEW/mobile.md

   * Query the status of keys
     * is a key pressed and which key is pressed
     * Duration of a key press
-    * are keys pressed simultaneously or repeatedlt
+    * are keys pressed simultaneously or repeatedly
 * Layers
   * sprites and tiled layers
   * can be visible or invisible